-- 1. Conduct a joint USG-Partner analysis on the 'constraints to energy security,' identifying the most serious impediments to energy security in that particular country, modeled on MCC's constraints-to-growth analysis.
-This analysis provides a clear prioritization for Compact development. - 2.
-Negotiate and agree to a 5-year Compact of specific energy-security investments and sequenced policy commitments, based on the constraints analysis and an initial project proposal put forward by the partner country.
-The Energy Security Compact defines responsibilities and includes clear objectives and measurable targets. - 3.
-Implement investments and policy reforms contained in the Compact, coordinated by a small dedicated office and managed by an Interagency Working Group, as per Power Africa. - 4.
-Report results to the NSC and Congress
+- 1. Conduct a joint USG-Partner analysis on the 'constraints to energy security,' identifying the most serious impediments to energy security, modeled on MCC's constraints-to-growth analysis. - 2.
+Negotiate and agree to a 5+ year Compact of specific energy-security investments and sequenced policy commitments, based on the constraints analysis and an initial project proposal put forward by the partner country.
+The Energy Security Compact would be anchored by an MCC investment and supplemented by complementary tools from the rest of the interagency.
+Each Compact would define responsibilities and include clear objectives and measurable targets. - 3.
+Implement investments and policy reforms contained in the Compact, coordinated by a small dedicated office within MCC and managed by an Interagency Working Group. - 4.
+Report results to the NSC and Congress.